 If you're in the market for a used car, you've probably come across the term "certified pre-owned."
 But what does that actually mean?

-What to Know About Certified Pre-Owned Cars
+What to Know about Certified Pre-Owned Cars

-CPO vs. a New Car
+CPO vs. A New Vehicle

 If you're looking for a quality used car and want peace of mind with an extended warranty, then a certified pre-owned vehicle may be the right choice.